-- a) In 2020, there were 32 operating resorts in the Waterfront Area designation in the Township, with all but one fronting on the shoreline of a lake.
+a) In 2020, there were 32 operating resorts in the Waterfront Area designation in the Township, with all but one fronting on the shoreline of a lake.
 The combined water frontage of the 31 operating resorts is about 5,900 metres (19,356 feet), which is a very small fraction of the total water frontage.
 Also in 2021, there were 20 properties in the Waterfront Area designation that were zoned to permit commercial accommodation uses, but which were not operating.
-All but one of these 20 properties front on a lake and have a combined water frontage of 2,900 metres (9,514 feet). - b) Commercial resorts are considered distinct from both residential developments (seasonal or permanent) and other types of roofed commercial accommodation establishments such as hotels, motels, bed and breakfast operations and tent and trailer parks.
-In this regard, and for the purposes of this Plan, resorts are defined as commercial establishments that:
+All but one of these 20 properties front on a lake and have a combined water frontage of 2,900 metres (9,514 feet).

-- i) Provide roofed accommodations to the travelling & vacationing public that includes a range of services, facilities and/or resort-related amenities on-site such as restaurants and wellness activities within a vacation-oriented setting; - ii) Are professionally managed, with all resort commercial accommodation units available to the travelling & vacationing public for reasonable periods of time and which are included in a mandatory furniture, fixtures & equipment program; - iii) Provide access to the travelling & vacationing public to a significant natural or human-made tourism asset; and - iv) Emphasize a recreation experience for the travelling & vacationing public.
+- b) Commercial resorts are considered distinct from both residential developments (seasonal or permanent) in form and function, as well as other types of roofed commercial accommodation establishments such as hotels, motels, bed and breakfast operations and tent and trailer parks.
+In this regard, and for the purposes of this Plan, commercial resorts are defined as commercial establishments that: - Provide roofed accommodations to the travelling & vacationing public and the general public that includes a range of services, facilities and/or resort-related amenities on-site such as restaurants and wellness activities within a vacationoriented setting; - ii) Are professionally managed, with all resort commercial accommodation, rooms or units available to the travelling & vacationing public and the general public for reasonable periods of time and if the commercial resort is being developed by way of Plan of Condominium or some other form of shared accommodation resort (such as fractional or timeshare for example) only accommodation in the form of resort commercial accommodation units as defined in Section F3.3 is permitted, if the commercial resort is outside of an Urban Centre; - iii) Provide access to the travelling & vacationing public and the general public to a significant natural or human-made tourism asset; and - iv) Emphasize a recreation experience for the travelling & vacationing public and the general public.